theoliverlear/Style-Guide/Style Guide/Introduction.md

 when to wrap a method with a poor name in a renamed method to make content more readable

-this of git branches like trying to work on a java code and you want to use one part but the errors from another section stop you from using what you should be able to use. git branches allow you to work on one section of code while another
+an argument in favor of brackets for consistency and readability of domain this of git branches like trying to work on a java code and you want to use one part but the errors from another section stop you from using what you should be able to use. git branches allow you to work on one section of code while another